Mendenhall Glacier On Your Own: How To Visit Independently

-Exploring Mendenhall Glacier on your own is rewarding and allows you to stay as long as you want.
+We’ve visited Mendenhall Glacier visitor’s center at least 6 times, and used different modes of transportation.
 Using a taxi or car or taking the Mendenhall Glacier Shuttle or Blue Bus Glacier Express gives more freedom than a tour.

-Once there, explore the visitor center, hike to Nugget Falls, or see salmon in Steep Creek.
+Once there, hike to Nugget Falls, see salmon in Steep Creek or learn the area’s history in the vistor center.
 For those who plan to visit the west side, exploring the glacier on their own can be hazardous, especially for those who are inexperienced or unprepared.

 Getting To Mendenhall Glacier Visitor Center